-Steps to Starting a Clothing Line Business
+Checklist for Starting a Clothing Business

-Step 1.
-Write your Business plan
+Step 1: Write your Business plan

 After coming up with the idea, the next step in starting your business should be to write a clothing line business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Step 2.
-Form a Business Entity
+Step 2: Form a Business Entity

 A business entity refers to how a business is legally organized to operate.
-There are four primary business entities to choose from which include the sole proprietorship, partnership, corporation and LLC.
-Each type of entity has its own pros and cons such as liability exposure, costs and administrative requirements.
+There are four primary business entities to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
+Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-Step 3.
-Select your Location
+Step 4: Select your Location